RedisLabs/redislabs-docs/content/connect/install.md

 1. Update the configuration files

-    1. The Redis Connect configuration file (`config.yaml`) defines the connection between your source data and your Redis database
+    1. The Redis Data Integration configuration file (`config.yaml`) defines the connection between your source data and your Redis database

         In `config.yaml`, update `connections.target` and other details to reflect your environment.